 The fan is powered by an old solar panel of the type that sits on car dashboards to keep the battery charged.
 It is directly wired to the fan so that the fan only blows when the sun is shining and blows more as the sun gets brighter.

 Now for the cooking vessel, or pot.
 Obviously, we need something that can absorb heat and transfer it to the food.
-Thick glass, stonewear or metal will do the job.
+Thick glass, stone-wear or metal will do the job nicely.
 A darker coloured material is also more effective than a shiny one.
 The vessel should have a lid too, to keep the heat in.
-I’m looking for some of the really old heavy enamel camping pots that I remember from my youth.
+I like those really old heavy enamel camping pots that you get from camping stores.
 Cast iron works too, but it has to be really well prepared.

 Sunlight is light and heat.
 Some of the heat is absorbed through the glass and conducted insided the box, but most of the heating comes from the light.
 Photons which have very short wavelengths pass easily through the glass.
 Once through, they either strike the cooking vessel or are reflectes from the walls onto the cooking vessel.